-All of the 4Cs are important, and when it comes to the quality of your diamond, all should be considered.
-And the certification your diamond holds is just as important.
+All of the 4Cs are important, and when it comes to the diamond quality, all should be considered.
+In addition, the official certification your diamond holds is just as important.

 Let’s take a closer look at five ways to check the quality of your diamond the way the experts do.

 Carat weight is certainly the most objective of all the 4Cs.
 A calibrated digital scale measures a diamond’s carat weight.
 Since larger diamonds are typically worth more than smaller ones, the carat weight is often associated with the quality and value of a diamond.

 You may be familiar with fractional carat weight delineations for diamonds, such as one-quarter, one-half, one, etc., but carat weight is actually best represented using decimals.
 A diamond marked one carat in the store may actually have a carat weight of 0.89, a rounding practice commonly used in retail stores to make the value of a piece seem higher.
 But a 0.89 carat diamond should be significantly less expensive than a true one carat stone, all other factors being equal.

 It is also essential to understand that not all carat weights are created equal.
 Remember, the carat weight is just one of the many factors that affect the diamond’s value.
 Therefore, a two-carat diamond of lesser color, cut, and clarity could be less expensive than a one-carat of higher quality.
 Basically, this measurement of quality can give you a skewed perception of value.
 “Comparing the value of diamonds by carat weight is like comparing the value of paintings by size,” explains AGS.